 Speak with a Qualified Akron Bicycle Accident Lawyer

 At Slater & Zurz, we have the expertise, resources, and dedication to maximize the compensation for your damages.
-Our bicycle accident lawyers in Akron make themselves personally available to address any questions or concerns you may have and will keep you apprised of any developments in your case.
+Our personal injury lawyers in Akron make themselves personally available to address any questions or concerns you may have and will keep you apprised of any developments in your case.
 We will work tirelessly to obtain the justice you deserve and the compensation you need.
 Our firm handles all Ohio personal injury cases on a contingency fee basis, which means you won’t pay us anything unless we recover compensation on your behalf.
 All of us at Slater & Zurz are here to fight for you.